 A Sermon on Romans 11:1-6Read more

-Listen as Dr. Martyn Lloyd-Jones looks at Romans 11:1-6 and then focuses on how this is relevant to our present time.
-Learn of an authority that is always based on the Word of God; not the authority of a man or prophet.
-The example of Elijah is given that we might learn from him.
-Learn about the doctrine of the remnant.
-The rejection of Israel was not complete or total in its scope.
-There are many arguments that display this; consider Paul's very own conversion!
-God preserves His remnant out of the whole group.
-Why?
-Learn of an election entirely of God's grace.
-We have all sinned and are saved only by this grace, and not any work of man.
-We are saved in spite of ourselves.
-Here, we learn to think spiritually through analogies that closely relate to our situations.
-There is a new identity that is given to God's people through the instruction of His Word.
-Do not judge circumstances by patterns of man; judge them by the Word of God.
-God’s great comfort rests in His promises.
-God will keep His church going and maintain the remnant.
-Thank God for the doctrine of the remnant according to the election of grace!
+In this sermon on Romans 11:1-6 titled “According to Grace,” Dr. Martyn Lloyd-Jones focuses on how this is relevant to the present time.
+He speaks of an authority that is always based on the word of God, not the authority of a person or prophet.
+The example of Elijah is given that the Christian might learn from him.
+He teaches about the doctrine of the remnant and how the rejection of Israel was not complete or total in its scope.
+There are many arguments that display this including Paul’s own conversion.
+God preserves His remnant out of the whole group to show that election is entirely from God’s grace.
+All have sinned and are saved only by this grace and not any human works.
+Christians are saved in spite of themselves.
+There is a new identity given to God’s people through the instruction of His word.
+Christians are encouraged to not judge circumstances by patterns of people but to judge them by the word of God.
+God’s great comfort rests in His promises and He will keep His church going and maintain the remnant.
+Thank God for the doctrine of the remnant according to the election of grace.

 Additional Scripture Translations